babelfish-for-postgresql/babelfish_project_website/_faq/troubleshooting.md

 ### Babelfish aborts my connection

-If a connection is suddenly gone after performing an operation, there could be various reasons for that.
-Apart from network failures, which can pop up seemingly randomly, it is possible that Babelfish has crashed.
-In fact, reproducible connection losses are often related to crashes.
+If a connection is unexpectedly terminated, it could be a network failure, or Babelfish may have crashed.
+Reproducible connection losses are often related to crashes.

-If you want to help the team, it is highly appreciated if you can provide a backtrace of a crashed database.
+If you want to help the team, you can provide a backtrace of a crashed database.
 How can you produce such a backtrace, in case of a severe crash?